 That said, we applaud your willingness to venture forth in just chaps.
 That’s ballsy, dude.
 In any case, here’s a rundown of the build.
 A list of what’s inside is below the video.

 This is a Ruger 10-22 Takedown in a Magpul Backpacker stock with Tactical Solutions SBX Takedown barrel (which has a permanently attached shroud) with a raised stock.
 To that he’s attached a 4-lug Gemtech .22 QD adapter, the latter attached so that the suppressor could be moved back and forth between this and other weapons.
-It features a Magpul Micro Red Dot attachment piece with a 3MOA Vortex Venom optic up top; he describes the Venom as “…perfect for this application” and we’re inclined to take his word.
+It features a Magpul Micro Red Dot attachment piece with a 3MOA Vortex Optics Venom up top; he describes the Venom as “…perfect for this application” and we’re inclined to take his word.

 Note that the raised cheekpiece was chosen both for additional storage and to improve his ability to use the optic.
 The sling is an old VTAC he had in his Leftover Chest of Many Treasures, attached with 550 cord for reasons he explains.